PLN-team/PLNmodels/README.md

 #### Installing PLNmodels

-  - For the last stable version, use
+  - For the last stable version, use the CRAN version

 <!-- end list -->